Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 Resources
 ---------

+**Text corpora**

+A set of multiple similar documents is called a *corpus*.
+For example, the Brown University Standard Corpus of Present-Day American English, or just the Brown Corpus [@browncorpus], is a collection of processed documents from works published in the United States in 1961.
+The Brown Corpus was a historical milestone: it was a machine-readable collection of a million words across 15 balanced genres with each word tagged with its part of speech (e.g., noun, verb, preposition).
+The British National Corpus [@bnc] repeated the same process for British English at a larger scale.
+The Penn Treebank [@marcus-93] provides additional information: in addition to part-of-speech annotation, it provides *syntactic* annotation.
+For example, what is the object of the sentence "The man bought the hat"?
+These standard corpora serve as training data to train the classifiers and machine learning techniques to automatically analyze text [@halevy-09].

 Text analysis is one of the more complex tasks in big data analysis.
 Because it is unstructured, text (and natural language overall) requires significant processing and cleaning before we can engage in interesting